Push to sanction Turkey for Syria invasion spearheaded by Liz Cheney, GOP colleagues

 Much to the frustration of U.S. leaders, Turkey acquired a Russian S-400 air defense system in July.
 The deal with Russia -- the first such arrangement between Russia and a NATO member -- raised concerns that Turkey is drifting ever closer to Moscow’s sphere of influence.

-Cheney’s office asserted that President Trump would support the sanctions, given what he has said about Turkey in the past.
+Cheney’s office indicated that the legislation aligns with what President Trump has said about Turkey in the past.
 “Turkey has been planning to attack the Kurds for a long time,” Trump tweeted Thursday.
 “I say hit Turkey very hard financially & with sanctions if they don’t play by the rules!”

 HOUSE DEMS SUBPOENA ENERGY SECRETARY RICK PERRY FOR UKRAINE DOCS IN IMPEACHMENT INQUIRY